thineeshamk/Machine-Learning-Based-Forecasting-of-Solar-Energy-Using-Weather-Data/README.md

 This is a machine learning project developed as part of a group research project for the BSc (Hons) in Data Science and Business Analytics at General Sir John Kotelawala Defence University.

-The project focuses on building an accurate and efficient solar power output prediction system for the **Vydexa Solar Power Plant** in Vavuniya, Sri Lanka, by using real-world operational and weather data.
+The project focuses on building an accurate and efficient solar power output forecasting system for the Vydexa Solar Power Plant in Vavuniya, Sri Lanka, using real-world operational and weather data.
+The system aims to provide both short-term (15-minute ahead) and long-term (60-minute ahead) forecasts to support better energy management and decision-making.

 ---